informaticaucm-TPI/2425-Practica0/en/README.md

 ```

 Once the file with the expected output is created, we will write our program output into a file.
 To do this, you must change some parameters of the execution management: Right Click on 'Pr0Main.java' *Run as* -> *Run Configurations...*.
-Here you will find a tab called 'Commons' that you will have to configure as shown in the following figure:
+Here you will find a tab called 'Commons' that you should configure as shown in the following figure:

 ![Commons Configuration](../img/23_24_testing01.png)

 There are many free programs to visually compare files, for example Eclipse already has integrated a tool to compare files that you can launch by selecting two files, right-clicking and in the pop-up menu select 'Compare With > Each other'.